 - Aim to respond the same day to a telephone call regarding a complaint

-- Acknowledge a written complaint within 5 days
+- Acknowledge a written complaint within five working days

-- Write a response to a complaint raised under stage one within 10 days of the complaint being received.
+- Write a response to a complaint raised under stage one within ten working days of the complaint being received.
 If this timescale is not achievable, this will be explained in writing, setting out a clear date for response.

 Stage Two - The formal stage